WebAssembly/design/AstSemantics.md

  * `if_else`: if expression with *then* and *else* expressions
  * `br`: branch to a given label in an enclosing construct
  * `br_if`: conditionally branch to a given label in an enclosing construct
- * `tableswitch`: a jump table which may jump either to an immediate `case` child or to a label in an enclosing construct
+ * `tableswitch`: a jump table which jumps to a label in an enclosing construct
- * `case`: a case which must be an immediate child of `tableswitch`
  * `return`: return zero or more values from this function

 ### Branches and nesting